nebulab/playbook/working-on-nebulab/blog.html.md

 help.

-If you have a blog post idea, but you can't write it yourself because you don't have the time, just put it up on the #blog channel and create a note in the Backlog column of the Blog posts GitHub project.
+If you have a blog post idea, but you can't write it yourself because you don't have the time, just put it up on the #blog channel.
 Maybe there's someone else who can bring your idea to life.

 ## Writing & Publishing Process

 You don't need approval to write a blog post, just follow these simple steps.

-1. Open a PR using the dedicated blog post template and add it to the Blog project's backlog on GitHub.
+1. Open a PR using the dedicated blog post template.
 The template is filled with all the instructions you need to take your blog post from idea to publication.
 2. Write the article following the [guidelines][template] in the repository.
 If you feel you need some help to get over writer's block, reach out to your teammates using the #blog channel on Slack and someone will be happy to give you some advice.